'Avengers: Endgame' Writers Take on Biggest Fan Theories

 Is Ben Mendelsohn's Captain Marvel character Talos in the background of Peter Parker's school?

 Some fans are convinced they can spot a Skrull (in human form) at Peter's school near the end of the film.
-This could.
 Is this a hint at the famous Secret Invasion comic book storyline, in which Skrulls posing as humans invaded all segments of society?

 Verdict: Not true.